 The Hazard:

 A worker is adjusting a conveyor belt.
 The safety guard was removed for maintenance and never replaced.
-His hand gets caught in the moving equipment, leading to a serious finger injury.
-Fingers are the most commonly injured body part in Caught-In/Between incidents.
+His hand gets caught in the moving equipment, leading to a serious injury.

 Regular inspection and maintenance of guards on all equipment